daangn/go-estestfixtures/README.md

 # There's not a release version yet.
-- maybe you guys want it I'll immediately release version 0.0.1 version.
+- You guys want it, I'll immediately release version 0.0.1 version.
+Request me by an issue.

 # License
 My driver license from Korea.